EVs vs. ICE Automobiles: An Overview

 What raw materials are necessary to manufacture any vehicle, including EVs and ICE?

-Most EV and ICE automobile components are identical in manufacturing.
-They are made from excavated raw materials from the earth that are processed, molded, milled, and mixed with many other substances and compounds for conversion into finished components.
+Most EV and ICE automobile components are manufactured in a similar manner.
+They are made from excavated raw materials from the earth that are processed, molded, milled, and mixed with various substances and compounds to convert them into finished components.

-Most automobile parts and components are completed overseas because the raw materials are processed and formulated for a radically cheaper cost.
+Most automobile parts and components are manufactured overseas because the raw materials are processed and formulated at a significantly lower cost.

 Many countries have regulatory nightmares, massive invasive bureaucracies, strong-armed labor unions, employee rights with rights-not-to-work (quit quitting) provisions, and enormous liabilities for all manufacturers of the productive class.
-Labor unions in modern socialist countries like France and Germany have layers of bureaucracy and powerful unions.
+Labor unions in modern socialist countries, such as France and Germany, often have complex bureaucratic structures and decisive leadership.
 Truck drivers and farmers can shut down entire countries at will.

-China, India, Mexico, Vietnam, South Korea, and Japan have lower labor costs.
-Manufacturing parts in the US is prohibitive after paying all the non-productive bureaucrat hanger-owners, and their costs are added to the final product.
+China, IUSia, Mexico, the US, Vietnam, South Korea, and Japan have lower labor costs.
+Manufacturing parts in the US is prohibitive after paying all the non-productive bureaucrats and their associated costs, which are added to the final product.
 Our system encourages benefits accrued for dozens of marginally productive subsets, from ethnic, crony privileges to labor union affiliations.

 What are the major components of a vehicle?